danielsiwiec/containerized-contract-tests/README.md

 ## Provider

 This is a simple HTTP server with a single endpoint **GET \\** returning a hardcoded JSON body.
-In this section we will start the API and exercise it's endpoint.
+In this section we will start the API and exercise its endpoint.

 ### Running